youhengzhou/sysc-4005-project/what to do.md

 average of all trials

-we do 1 min/standard deviation of avg of all buffer occupancy trials
+we do 1 min/standard deviation of avg of all buffer occupancy trials, for like 30 trials

 # part 5: initialization time